FAA-VAIL-Project/sds/docs/best_practises_software_development.md

 # sds - Programming Language Independent Standards

-Here we define the standards and best practices we follow when developing software.
+Here are all the cross-programming language standards and best practices to be followed in software development for the FAA-VAIL project.
-In addition, programming language specific guidelines are available in the following documents:

 ## 1. Documentation